-1. When the student's behavior does not meet expectations, he/she will be given a warning.

-- 2. Behavior notifications and consequences will be sent to parents through the school's student information system. - 3.
+- 1. When the student's behavior does not meet expectations, he/she will be given a warning. - 2.
+Behavior notifications and consequences will be sent to parents and the student involved through the school's student information system. - 3.
 If the student receives a detention notice, the notice will indicate when the detention is to be served and for what reason.
-The detention will be communicated through the school's student information system of the misbehavior. - 4.
+The detention will be communicated through the school's student information system. - 4.
 If the student does not report for detention, the parent will be notified and an additional detention will be assigned. - 5.
-Detentions may be served on Mondays, Tuesdays, Wednesdays, Thursdays, Fridays, and Saturdays, following the issuance of the detention. - 6.
+Detentions may be served on Mondays, Tuesdays, Wednesdays, Thursdays, Fridays, following the issuance of the detention. - 6.
 The detention on school days begins after school and will end after 4:00.
-The detention will be supervised by the Principal, or other designated school personnel.
-Saturday detention time will be served at the discretion of the Principal or Detention Supervisor. - 7.
+The detention will be supervised by the Principal, or other designated school personnel. - 7.
 Student's parents are expected to provide transportation for the student after serving detention.
 If transportation causes a problem, students should alter their behavior so they do not receive a detention. - 8.
 A detention that is missed due to an excused student absence will be reassigned to the next detention period. - 9.
-Only warnings will be cleared at the end of each grading period and begin to accumulate at the beginning of a new grading period. - 10.
+If a student receives three warnings in a grading period, the student will automatically receive a detention. - 10.
+Only warnings will be cleared at the end of each grading period and begin to accumulate at the beginning of a new grading period. - 11.
 The student will lose the privilege to attend or participate in the next co/extracurricular, athletic game, or school event/function following the day the detention is served.
-Administration will have final say in the loss of privilege to attend or participate. - 11.
+Administration will have final say in the loss of privilege to attend or participate. - 12.
 Detentions may be given for excessive tardies and unexcused absences.